PointyBytes/Innkeeper/Innkeeper.md

 ### Step-by-Step Guide
 #### Creating a Safe Zone
 The inn is the only safe zone in this frontier land.
-Adventurers come here to hang up their swords and get ut of their armour.
-This safe zone is their oasis where they can kick back and lick their wounds befor they gear up and head out again.
+Adventurers come here to hang up their swords and get out of their armor.
+This safe zone is their oasis where they can kick back and lick their wounds before they gear up and head out again.

 - How long has this building been here?
-- Did it begin it's life as something else and later repourposed as an inn?
+- Did it begin its life as something else and later repurposed as an inn?
 - Who runs it?
 - How long have they been here?